google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/01_introduction/slides.md

-# Applied Machine Learning Intensive
+# Welcome to <insert name of course>

 <!--
-Welcome to the Applied Machine Learning Intensive.
+Welcome to <insert name of course>.
 In this course we will explore the concept of machine learning and perform machine learning on a wide variety of tasks.
 We're glad you're here and excited to explore this space with you.
 -->